HackIndiaXYZ/ai-web3-futuretech-hackathon-2026-lucknow-team-crusader/README.md

 ---

 ## Local Setup — Quick Start
-> NOTE: do not commit API keys or private credentials to the repo.

 ### 1) Backend — environment
 Create a `.env` file inside the `/backend` directory with your Gemini API key: